deeztek/Hermes-Secure-Email-Gateway/updates/v260807/README.md

 ### Collaborative spam checks are now opt-in

-Razor, Pyzor and DCC each transmit a digest of every scanned message to a third-party network.
+Razor and Pyzor each transmit a digest of every scanned message to a third-party network.
 That is a decision for the operator, so new installs now ship with them disabled.